mattcroat/joy-of-code/posts/impossible-layout-animations-with-svelte/impossible-layout-animations-with-svelte.md

 </style>
 ```

-You don't have to name the function `flip()` but something that makes more sense like `swapContainer()`.
+You don't have to name the function `flip()` but can use a more descriptive name like `swapContainer()`.

-The important part of understanding how to FLIP is to not think about FLIP and just do the changes to the UI as usual.
+The important part of understanding how to use FLIP is to not think about FLIP and just do the changes to the UI as usual.

 ```html:+page.svelte showLineNumbers
 <script lang="ts">